How Much Is a Taxi from Edinburgh Airport to City Centre? 2026

 What's the cheapest way from Edinburgh Airport to the city centre?

-For solo travellers with light luggage, the Airlink 100 bus is the cheapest option at £5 single (£8 return) — operated 24/7 by Lothian Buses from immediately outside the arrivals terminal.
-The journey takes 30 minutes to Waverley Bridge.
-The Edinburgh Tram is slightly more at £7 single (£9 return) but offers direct stops at Murrayfield, Haymarket, Princes Street, and York Place, taking 35 minutes.
-For 2 or more passengers, a pre-booked taxi at £25–£45 total works out cheaper per person (£12–£22 each for two people sharing) and offers door-to-door convenience plus luggage handling.
-For families with children or anyone with more than 1 large suitcase per person, a taxi is both faster and easier despite the higher headline cost.
+The Edinburgh Tram costs £7 single (£9 return), stopping at Murrayfield, Haymarket, and Princes Street in 35 minutes.
+For 2 or more, a pre-booked taxi at £25–£45 total works out cheaper per person (£12–£22 each for two) with door-to-door luggage handling.
+For families or anyone with large suitcases, a taxi is faster and easier despite the higher headline price.

 Can I get a taxi from Edinburgh Airport at midnight or 5 am?

-Yes — both metered black cabs and pre-booked PHVs operate 24/7 at Edinburgh Airport, including the night taxi rank.
-Pre-booked operators like LondonAirport-Taxi.com guarantee availability for any time of day or night with no overnight surcharge.
-Black cab metered fares at night (after 18:00) are approximately 33% higher than the daytime rate — typically £35–£55 to the city centre versus £25–£40 in daytime.
-The Edinburgh Tram stops running around 22:48 and resumes around 06:18, so for arrivals between these hours, your only public transport option is the Airlink 100 bus (which runs 24/7 but with reduced frequency overnight — every 20 minutes between 01:15 and 04:00).
-For late arrivals after a long flight, a pre-booked taxi removes uncertainty about transport availability.
+Pre-booked operators like LondonAirport-Taxi.com guarantee availability any hour.
+Black cab night fares (after 18:00) run about 33% higher — typically £35–£55 versus £25–£40 daytime.
+The tram stops around 22:48 and resumes near 06:18, so between those hours the only public option is the Airlink 100 bus (every 20 minutes overnight).
+For late arrivals, a pre-booked taxi removes all uncertainty.

 Are Edinburgh Airport taxis safe and licensed?

-Yes.
-All taxis operating from Edinburgh Airport are licensed by the City of Edinburgh Council and regulated to strict safety standards.
-Black cabs (Hackney carriages) operate from the official rank with council-set tariffs and council-licensed drivers.
-Private Hire Vehicles (PHVs) are also council-licensed and operate via pre-booked services like LondonAirport-Taxi.com.
-All drivers undergo enhanced background checks (Disclosure Scotland equivalent of DBS), regular vehicle safety inspections, and customer service training.
-Never accept rides from unlicensed individuals approaching you in the airport — only use the official taxi rank or your pre-booked PHV driver who will be waiting inside arrivals with a name board displaying your booking reference.
+Black cabs work from the official rank with council-set tariffs; private hire vehicles operate via pre-booked services like LondonAirport-Taxi.com.
+All drivers pass enhanced background checks (the Disclosure Scotland equivalent of DBS), regular vehicle inspections, and customer-service training.
+Never accept rides from people approaching you inside the terminal — only use the official rank or your pre-booked driver waiting with a name board.

 Can I book a taxi for 7 or 8 passengers from Edinburgh Airport?